cycloptux/GiselleBot-Documentation/docs/Guides/1-Administration.md

 > h.  log voice (if you are a patron)
 > i.  log server (if you are a patron)

-3. If your Discord name is \@NaviKing\#3820, you are a patron and you have an \#admin-channel that isn\'t visible to Moderators, you could have the bot ignore you and all the messages in that channel using the following commands
+3. If your Discord name is \@NaviKing\#3820, you are a patron, and you have an \#admin-channel that isn\'t visible to Moderators, you could have the bot ignore you and all the messages in that channel using the following commands